The Importance of Self-Proving Wills in the State of Florida

 Typically, a Will must be judicially authenticated through evidence and testimony.

-However, Florida Statutes provides a way in which to avoid this time consuming and costly process.
+However, Florida Statutes provide a way in which to avoid this time-consuming and costly process.
 According to section 732.503 of the Florida Probate Code, a Will may be “self-proving” if it conforms to the legal requirements of creating a valid Will (as set forth in Florida Statute 732.502) plus, in addition to signing the Will in the presence of two qualified witnesses, it contains an affidavit at the end signed by the testator in front of a notary attesting to its validity.

 STATE OF FLORIDA